Tlalnepantla de Baz: Infrastructure

 As well as the Periférico and the Mexico-Querétaro Freeway with 15 lanes in Tlalnepantla.
 (This is a section of Mexican Federal Highway 57, part of the Pan-American Highway.)

 Tlanepantla is served by the local pesero, the Mexibús system, an intercity bus network and the Tren Suburbano at Tlalnepantla and San Rafael stations.
-It will be served by the Mexicable service in the future.
+The Eastern area is served by the Mexicable service.

 Education

 Schools located in the city include: